This article discusses disabling and purging Microsoft Shadow Copies when protecting Windows servers.

 3. Right-click the tasks that you want to remove, and then click Delete.
-You can also remove the task by navigating to Start → Settings → Control Panel → Scheduled Tasks.
+You can also remove it by navigating to Start → Settings → Control Panel → Scheduled Tasks.

 You can remove Shadow Copies from a host system from an elevated Command Prompt session.
 After disabling Shadow Copies through Windows, launch a Command Prompt with Administrator privileges, and run the

 vssadmin list shadows command.
 If no Shadow Copies are present, you will see the output shown in Figure 8.